 Countries that invest in schooling become richer and healthier

 Women’s education leads to less poverty, but also to several other benefits.
 UNICEF studied how countries in Southeast Asia and Latin America changed by investing in women’s advancement.
 The investing countries found an increase in economic development, income per family and health.
 Human trafficking and child mortality rates for those same nations declined.
 By contrast, the countries in the study who did not invest in educating women were met with reduced income and slowed growth.

 Female empowerment comes from female choices

 The ultimate obstacle to women’s empowerment, according to The Guardian, is the culture they live in.
 Women not only contribute 70 percent of the world’s working hours, they also make up 70 percent of the world’s poor.
-The most limiting factors to a girl’s future can be the people closest to her.
+The most limiting factor to a girl’s future can be the people closest to her.
 These limitations take the form of a neighbor shaming a school-attending girl, or a parent arranging a girl’s marriage.
 If women’s economic choices are tied to their families then they will have few tools in escaping poverty.